mashudalhasan/the-language-space-client/README.md

 7. Used environment variable for both firebase and mongoDB config.

-8. Used toast for all operations.
+8. Used sweet alert for all operations.

 9. Mobile Responsive.

 10. Dynamic route.

-11. Blog page.
+11. 3 layer privacy used.

+12. Student, Instructor and Admin have different dashboard and security systems.

 12. Handle loading functionality.